robledop/experiment64/docs/heap.md

 payload and may release the page back to the PMM.

 ### `krealloc(ptr, new_size)`
-If growing beyond the current bucket, allocates a new block, copies the old bucket size, then frees the old block.
+If growing beyond the current allocation, allocates a new block, copies `obj_size` bytes (the tracked allocation size stored in the header), then frees the old block.
 Shrinks are no-ops.

 ### Debug helpers